Sudhakar-09/Jenkins_Begginers_TutZ/README.md

 Following a naming convention brings clarity, consistency, and ease of management to your Jenkins projects.
 This simple practice enhances collaboration, automates processes, and ensures a smooth scaling of your Jenkins environment.

+# Jenkins Configuration Overview

+## 01. System Configuration

+### 1. Configuration System
+- Change plugin configurations for installed plugins.

+### 2. Global Tool Configuration
+- Set paths and configurations for tools like Maven, Git, etc.

+### 3. Manage Plugins
+- Add, remove, disable plugins, etc.

+### 4. Manage Nodes & Cloud
+- Add worker nodes and set their configurations.

+## 02. Security

+### 1. Configure Global Security
+- Secure Jenkins and manage role-based access.
+- Add or remove users.

+### 2. Manage Credentials
+- Manage credentials for use in Jenkins jobs.

+### 3. Manage Users
+- Create, add, modify users for Jenkins login.

+## Example:

+- **Configure System:**
+  - **System Message:** "Hello World"
+    - A message to display on the Jenkins dashboard as a notification.

+  - **Number of Executors:**
+    - Define how many jobs can run concurrently.

+  - **Label:**
+    - Assign names/labels to jobs or nodes.